Dale Curtis Sveum

 - Born November 23, 1963 in Richmond, CA USA

 Sveum, pronounced "Swame", was a long-time backup player in the 1980s and 1990s.
-He began his career as the heir apparent to Robin Yount as the Milwaukee Brewers' shortstop after being a first round draft choice.
+He began his career as the heir apparent to Robin Yount as the Brewers' shortstop.
 After a solid rookie season in 1986 and a great fluke season in 1987, he settled into a back-up role and shuttled between the minors and majors for a few years.
 He suffered a serious leg fracture late in the 1988 season in a collision with outfielder Darryl Hamilton, which caused him to miss the 1989 season.
-He later surfaced as a member of the World champion 1998 Yankees.
+He later surfaced as a member of the World Champion New York Yankees in 1988.

 Sveum is a cousin of John Olerud.

 - Won a World Series with the New York Yankees in 1998 (he did not play in the World Series).

 |2008||Milwaukee Brewers||National League||7-5||2nd||Milwaukee Brewers||Lost NLDS||replaced Ned Yost (83-67) on September 15|

 |2012||Chicago Cubs||National League||61-101||5th||Chicago Cubs|